 - If your church is listed, the listing description will give you some basic information, like the name of the architect and the date of construction.
 You can obtain the description from your local authority's planning department or search for it on The National Heritage List for England.

 - Another standard source of information is the relevant volume of the Building of England books (often called "Pevsners" after the founding editor of the series) which list and describe the most significant buildings in every part of the country, suitable for both general reader and specialist.

 - The Victoria County History books are invaluable for English local history.
 Further information can be found in your local library, museum or county record office.

-- Church Plans Online, the digital archive of the Incorporated Church Building Society, contains plans dating from 1818-1982 for many churches in England and Wales.
+- Lambeth Palace Library contains plans dating from 1818-1982 for many churches in England and Wales.
 Older plans of your church can help you reconstruct what it previously looked like and what changes have been made over time.

-- The Church Recorders of the National Association of Decorative and Fine Arts Societies (NADFAS) are researching churches and recording their architecture and contents.
+- The Church Recorders of The Arts Society are researching churches and recording their architecture and contents.
 Their findings are recorded and a copy is presented to the church.
 So far 1,300 churches have been recorded and there may already be a record for your church.